niallriddell/constellation-extensions-challenge/WidgetTutorial.md

    sldxcomponents folder.
 Open **index.tsx** located in your component's source code folder.

-> [!NOTE] Storybook story will be broken during editing.
-This is expected and
+> Storybook story will be broken during editing.
+This is expected and our goal
-> our goal is to get the story working again with the SummaryList component
+> is to get the story working again with the SummaryList component

 Comment out the block of code :